 You can’t afford to operate without any regard for your clients and still expect to get recommendations from them.

-7. Spending too much time on the wrong social media.
+Spending too much resources on the wrong social media Platform

-Another important online business mistakes small business owners make is spending too much time on different social media platforms.
+Another important online business mistakes small business owners make is spending too much time and other resources on different social media platforms.